connelhooley/TestHelpers/README.md

 This is useful for when a group of tests needs a particular configuration.
 The `TestHelperInstance` class has all the same methods as the static `TestHelper` class, although apart from the `Generate<T>()` method, they all just call the static `TestHelper` under the hood.

 ### Configurators
-Sometimes you always want to create a specified type the same way throughout a test project.
-Both the static `TestHelper` class and the `TestHelperInstance` class use reflection to look for implementations of an interface called `ITestHelperConfigurator`.
-These are then run to configure the test helpers.
+Sometimes you always want to create a specified type the same way throughout a test project, or even all your test projects.
+To do this both the static `TestHelper` class and the `TestHelperInstance` scans for an interface called `ITestHelperConfigurator`:

-For example:
+- The test helpers load any DLLs that end with `.TestHelperSupport.dll`.
+- It then queries all the currently loaded assemblies for implementations of `ITestHelperConfigurator`.
+- These Configurators are then run to configure the test helpers.

+An example of using a Configurator would like:

 ``` csharp
 public class Program